SoCal-Showdown/socal-showdown-web/README.md

 > ECMAScript/JavaScript code, with the goal of making code more consistent and
 > avoiding bugs.

-Run the command `npm run lint` to fix any auto-fixable issues.
+Run the command `npm run lint` to detect issues and fix any auto-fixable ones.

 ### Prettier

 > Prettier is an opinionated code formatter.
-It removes all original
+It removes all original styling
-> styling* and ensures that all outputted code conforms to a consistent style.
+> and ensures that all outputted code conforms to a consistent style.

 Run the command `npm run format` to format all code.